brankalakic/ipc/README.md

 LPVOID runMethodOnServer(int objectID, std::wstring methodID, size_t argc, TCHAR **argv, TCHAR *pipename, int*type);
 ```

 Each of the methods has an asynchronous counterpart.
-The only difference in the function signature apart from the name is the callback function that is passed as an input parameter.
+The only difference in the function signature apart from the name ending in "Async" is the callback function that is passed as an input parameter.

 ### sendStringAsync
 ```c++